Writing-Quests/Hugo-site/content/blog/writing-quests-faq.md

 How can I find quests in my area?
 ---------------------------------

-We are planning to add a page on our website where planned and in-progress quests will be linked.
+We are planning to add a directory on our website where planned and in-progress quests will be linked.
+There will also be a calendar in the directory where you can see in progress events from other groups.

 I don\'t write in English, can I still join?
 --------------------------------------------